19hours/sg-statutes/Acts/Income Tax Act.md

 W

-is the amount of qualifying expenditure incurred during the basis period on research and development undertaken outside Singapore —

-(a)

-directly by the person (except to the extent that it is capital expenditure on plant, machinery, land or buildings or on alterations, additions or extensions to buildings or in the acquisition of rights in or arising out of research and development); and
+is the amount of qualifying expenditure incurred during the basis period on any foreign research and development undertaken directly by the person, including on that part undertaken outside Singapore of any mixed research and development undertaken directly by that person, but excluding any capital expenditure on plant, machinery, land or buildings or on alterations, additions or extensions to buildings or in the acquisition of rights in or arising out of research and development;

-(b)

-that is related to his trade or business;

 X

-is the amount of payments made during the basis period by the person to a research and development organisation for undertaking research and development outside Singapore on his behalf that is related to his trade or business, ascertained as follows:
+is the aggregate of the following:

 (a)

-where more than 60% of all such payments made are qualifying expenditure, the actual amount of the qualifying expenditure;
+the amount referred to in subsection (2A) of payments made during the basis period by the person to a research and development organisation for undertaking any foreign research and development on his behalf, including for that part undertaken outside Singapore of any mixed research and development that is undertaken by a research and development organisation on his behalf; and

 (b)

-in all other cases, 60% of all such payments;
+the amount referred to in subsection (2A) of payments made during the basis period (being the basis period for any year of assessment between the year of assessment 2012 and the year of assessment 2015 (both years inclusive)) by the person under a cost-sharing agreement (excluding any payment made by him for the right to become a party to the cost-sharing agreement) —

+(i)

+for any foreign research and development; or

+(ii)

+for that part of any mixed research and development that is undertaken outside Singapore,

+regardless of who undertakes the research and development so long as it is undertaken wholly or partly for himself or on his behalf;

 Y